 The Old Rewardine Windmill.

-The old windmill at 'Rewardine' [Ruiton] was built of local stone, it was situated at the lower end of what was to become called Windmill Street, Ruiton, the old windmill site was at the end of modern day Club Row cul de sac.
+The old windmill at 'Rewardine' [Ruiton] was built of local stone, it was situated near to the summit of Hill Street, Ruiton.

 In the 17th Century, it belonged to local gentry, the Persehouse family.